source-academy/general/accolade/README.md

 label: Praise
 ---

-# Endorsement of Source Academy
+# Endorsements of Source Academy

 - "source academy makes learning so fun and engaging"
 a student of CS1101S at the National University of Singapore in 2020